Having difficult conversations – guidance

 - Some trusts and organisations offer training in managing conflict or difficult conversations.

-- See our A to Z of practice-based scenarios.
+- See our professional development scenarios.

 Resources